JoJo2nd/JoJo2nd.github.io/drafts/YYYY-MM-DD-getting-started.md

 categories: psx homebrew
 ---

 Professionally, I've worked on PlayStation 2, 3 & 4, PlayStation Portable, Wii, Xbox 360.
-I've always found a sense of enjoyment from working on console[^1].
+I've always found a sense of enjoyment from working on consoles[^1].
 I put this down to being a console player as a youngster, it's neat to make games on the type of computers I used to use.
-I've found in recent years a yearning to develop for the game consoles I played on as a kid not just the one around now.
+I've found in recent years a yearning to develop for the game consoles I played on as a kid and not just the ones around now.
 Initially this started with an interest with the Dreamcast.
 I'm very fond of my 3 Dreamcasts[^2] and actually getting homebrew running on a Dreamcast is pretty trivial due to them having pretty much zero copy proctection measures.
 You just have to look at all the unoffical games released after the Dreamcast's death to see that (e.g [Pier Solar][1], [Gunlord][2], [Last Hope][3]).
 After looking into Dreamcast homebrew and getting distracted I stumbled onto [this custom MegaDrive dev kit][7] (which the videos are worth a watch [here][4], [here][5] & [here][6]).
 This project is pretty awesome and got my interest but I never looked into making my own.
 I spent a little bit of time looking into the MegaDrive hardware but never went beyond that.

 Then about 3~4 months back a found [PSXDEV][8] and had a hunt around the forums.
-This led me to find a version of the official PlayStation SDK "psy_q" developed by Psygnosis.
+This led me to find a version of the official PlayStation SDK "psyQ" developed by Psygnosis.
 The SDK has lots of interesting info in it and a good number of code examples.
 After a week skim reading it all I thought I'd give it a go as it looked "do-able" on a normal PlayStation.

 When I say "do-able" it still means I'd have to get out a soldering iron and build some custom hardware.
 It's not as easy as the Dreamcast but I did some electronics at school!
 It'll be fine :)